 WHAT GOAL SCARES YOU THE MOST?
 THEN DO IT!

-I ask the question to you my client and friend, “What goal scares you the most?”
-Continued with, yet when accomplished will give you the most joy… Because of the Road to Awesome and this question, I decided to set a BIG HAIRY AUDACIOUS GOAL along with you.
+During training, I ask the question, “What goal scares you the most?”
+Continued with, yet when accomplished will give you the most joy… Because of this question, I decided to set a BIG HAIRY AUDACIOUS GOAL along with you.

 I set a big scary goal too and found myself back on the track in over 20 something years in a collegiate meet with girls half my age.
 At age 41, I ran as a USATF athlete and ended up capturing the title of Southern California’s Masters Division Champion in the 1500 meter, and later that season, ran seconds away from my fastest mile ever from high school.